Best Time to Post on Instagram

 A creator in Mumbai with a mostly US audience who posts at their own noon is publishing at roughly 2 AM Eastern, when the audience is asleep.
 Early engagement matters: a post that gets interactions in its first hour tends to get shown to more people, while a post that lands in a dead window starts cold.
 That's the whole reason this tool asks two questions instead of one.
 It maps the audience's peak hours, then translates them into the clock on your wall.

 If your audience is split across regions, pick the region where your engagement actually comes from, which you can check under audience insights in the app.
-When it's genuinely 50/50, aim for windows where the regions overlap, like early morning US Eastern, which catches Europe's afternoon.
+When it's genuinely 50/50, aim for windows where the regions overlap.
+Rule-of-thumb overlaps (not from a study — simple timezone math):

 How do you find your personal best time?